xpepermint/httlib-rs/huffman/README.md

 # TODO

-* Decoder ERRORs
-* Make Decoder speed dynamic
-* Example output with comment at the top
-* Rename matrix to table
+* Rename table to table